03:19

 My post-grad was in CBT,

-We're talking about traditional Cognitive Behavioural Therapy.
+We're talking about traditional cognitive behavioral therapy.

 I'm also an ACT therapist.

-An ACT therapist has moved from the traditional CBT into what's called Contextual CBT.
+An ACT therapist has moved from the traditional CBT into what's called contextual CBT.

-You're not seeing the world,
+You're not seeing the world.

 You're seeing your thoughts about the world.